karanbhatia116/Speaker-Classifier/README.md

 # Speaker-Classifier
 This is a Speaker classifier made with Tensorflow.
-It uses a subset of the Libre Speech Dataset.
+It uses a subset of the LibriSpeech Dataset.
 Classifies two speaker speaking